gjbex/Defensive_programming_and_debugging/docs/Testing/UnitTesting/pfunit_fortran.md

 ## More assertions

-Besides the `@assertAqual` macro illustrated above, there is a long list of test macros available, e.g.,
+Besides the `@assertEqual` macro illustrated above, there is a long list of test macros available, e.g.,

   * `@assertTrue`/`@assertFalse`: test a Boolean condition;
   * `@assertLessThan`/.../`@assertGreaterThanOrEqual`: test numerical inequalities;